-5 Things to Know About Jack Schlossberg, JFK's Only Grandson
+5 Things to Know About Jack Schlossberg, JFK's Only—and Equally Dreamy—Grandson - E!
+Online

 4. He's close to his mom, Caroline Kennedy.

-Jack has popped up in Japan to visit and help his mother, the former ambassador to the country and, most recently, he suited up as her date to the 2017 Met Gala.
+Jack has appeared in Japan to visit and help his mother, the former ambassador to the country.
+In 2017, he suited up as her date to the Met Gala.
+He is also the youngest sibling and only brother to his older sisters, Tatiana and Rose.

 5. He's a major fan of Dwayne "The Rock" Johnson.

-Note: UPDATE: Jack Schlossberg's remote appearance at the Democratic National Convention on Tuesday, Aug.
-18, alongside his mother, Caroline Kennedy, had some people eagerly Google searching his name—and photo.
-"Why has no one told me how insanely hot Jack Schlossberg is?
-Is he single?
-Asking for me," one viewer questioned in a tweet.